Sesame

 DefinitionThis section has been translated automatically.

-0.5-1 m high herbaceous plant with thimble-like flowers and capsule fruits.
+0.5-1 m tall herbaceous plant with thimble-like flowers and capsule fruits.
 These contain an oily seed.
-The seeds, oil and root of the sesame are used today especially for therapeutic and culinary purposes.
+The seeds, oil and root of the sesame are used today for therapeutic and culinary purposes.

 General informationThis section has been translated automatically.

 The cold-pressed sesame oil provides a high-quality edible oil.
-The oils of second and third pressing are processed into soaps and lubricating oils.
+The second and third pressing oils are processed into soaps and lubricating oils.

-Naturopathy: Sesamum indicum is the original plant of Semen sesami, the sesame seed from the sesami oleum raffinatum, the refined sesame oil used in naturopathy.
+Naturopathy: Sesamum indicum is the parent plant of Semen sesami, the sesame seed from which Sesami oleum raffinatum, the refined sesame oil used in naturopathy, is obtained.

 OccurrenceThis section has been translated automatically.